nogbazghi/NLP_Project/README.md

 results.log: recording the running results of the main python file.<br/>

 ## Results
-The code was ran on our local computer and the results are saved in the results.log file, and all plots are tabulated on separate png files.<br/><br/>
+The code was ran on our local machine and the results of the models were logged in the results.log file, and all plots were tabulated on separate png files.<br/><br/>
-To log your own results, uncomment out the following three lines of code in ML_NLP.py
+To log your own results, please uncomment out the following three lines of code in ML_NLP.py
 ```
 # Log all results in a file
 logger = open('results.log', 'a', encoding='utf-8', errors='ignore')